International Economic History since 1750

 Knowledge

-• Discuss the key characteristics of the international economy, and the drivers change in the international economy, over the last 250 years.
+• the key characteristics of the international economy, and the drivers of change in the international economy, over the last 250 years.

-• Interpret economic models that facilitates the understanding of the international economy and its development over the last 250 years.
+• economic models that describe key elements of the international economy and its development over the last 250 years.

-• Apply quantitative techniques to measure and explain economic activity around the world, and its development over the last 250 years.
+• quantitative techniques used to measure and explain economic activity around the world, and its development over the last 250 years.

 Skills

-• Describe the pattern, causes and consequences of economic activity over the last 250 years, including its growth.
+• analyse the pattern, causes and consequences of economic activity over the last 250 years, including its growth, using appropriate historical and economic tools.

-• Use historical and economic tools to analyse the pattern, causes and consequences of economic activity over the last 250 years, including its growth.
+• explain the pattern, causes and consequences of economic activity over the last 250 years, including its growth.

 General competence